zdenecek/mff-rocnikovy-projekt/README.md

 docker compose up -d
 ```

+> [!NOTE]
+> The docker compose local deployment is meant for development and testing purposes, it can be somewhat slow and is not optimized for production use.

 The application will be available at [`http://localhost:8080`](http://localhost:8080).
 Api docs are available at [`http://localhost:3003/api/v1/api-docs`](http://localhost:3003/api/v1/api-docs).

 To deploy the project without docker, follow these steps: